gazebosim/gz-transport/tutorials/21_contribute.md

 In order to provide meaningful backtraces when using a debugger, such as GDB, Ignition Transport should be compiled with debugging support enabled.
 When using the ubuntu packages, specially the `-dbg` package, this support is limited but could be enough in most of the situations.
-This are the three level of traces which can be obtained:
+These are the three level of traces which can be obtained:

 <b>Maximum level of debugging support</b>